RDF Surfaces Primer

 } .

-When a blank node is marked on a positive surface, then it is interpreted as an existential variable in the scope of the positive surface.
+When a blank node is marked on an evenly-nested negative surface, it is interpreted as an existential quantified variable in the scope of the nested surface.

 As a logical statement: